-After the student has passed the qualifying exam, a pre-thesis committee of at least five members must be established in the fall of that year and submitted to the SAAC.
-Students submit their thesis proposal in grant form to the members of the committee two weeks before the first pre-thesis committee meeting.
-At least one member from outside the department, and preferably from a different institution, should be included in the final thesis committee.
-An external committee member is not required for pre-thesis meetings, which will be held about every 10–12 months or at least three times prior to graduation.
+After the student has passed the qualifying exam, a pre-disseration committee of at least five members must be established in the fall of that year and submitted to the SAAC.
+Students submit their dissertation proposal in grant form to the members of the committee two weeks before the first pre-dissertation committee meeting.
+At least one member from outside the department, and preferably from a different institution, should be included in the final dissertation committee.
+An external committee member is not required for pre-dissertation meetings, which will be held about every 10–12 months or at least three times prior to graduation.

-The PhD thesis defense consists of a public seminar followed by a closed door thesis defense with a minimum of five committee members, including one member from outside the department.
+The PhD dissertation defense consists of a public seminar followed by a closed-door dissertation defense with a minimum of five committee members, including one member from outside the department.